redboul/info4-gl-packaging/WORKSHOP.md

 After this, update the app to have a network and use the container names in the URL and have the container talk to each other.

-**Tip**: comment out the content of `application.properties` and don't forget to rebuild the app and the docker image!
+**Tip**: uncomment the content of `application.properties` and don't forget to rebuild the app and the docker image!

 ### The network command